autumn-birds/tcphydra-python/README.md

 There is currently no license, open source or otherwise.  **This does not mean you may use or modify the code in your project.**

+## with vagrant

+There is a `Vagrantfile`.
+It requires some manual intervention on the first run; *if* everything is working properly it should warn you about that.
+I won't claim it's not fragile to changes in external systems or services but it *seems* to work properly.

 ## setup as a systemd service

 You can use `systemctl show --property=UnitPath` to tell where systemd loads unit files from, which may be useful as a debug measure.
 The standard location for sysadmins to place their files is `/etc/systemd/system/` according to [ArchWiki](https://wiki.archlinux.org/index.php/Systemd#Writing_unit_files).